drpout/boilr/README.md

 # Boilr
 [![Get Boilr on F-Droid](https://github.com/andrefbsantos/boilr/raw/master/src/main/img/get_it_on_f-droid.png)](https://f-droid.org/repository/browse/?fdid=mobi.boilr.boilr)  [![Get Boilr on Google Play](https://developer.android.com/images/brand/en_generic_rgb_wo_60.png)](https://play.google.com/store/apps/details?id=mobi.boilr.boilr)  [![Translation status](https://hosted.weblate.org/widgets/boilr/-/svg-badge.svg)](https://hosted.weblate.org/engage/boilr/?utm_source=widget)

-Android application which monitors Bitcoin, cryptocurrencies and bullion prices, and triggers alarms according to user settings.
+Android application which monitors Bitcoin, cryptocurrencies, cryptoassets and derivatives, triggering alarms according to user settings.

 ![hit alarm creation](https://github.com/andrefbsantos/boilr/raw/master/src/main/img/screenshots/hit_creation.png) ![alarm list](https://github.com/andrefbsantos/boilr/raw/master/src/main/img/screenshots/alarm_list.png) ![hit alarm firing](https://github.com/andrefbsantos/boilr/raw/master/src/main/img/screenshots/hit_firing.png)

-Supports 2 types of alarms:
+Supports 2 alarm types:

 * Price Hit - Triggered when price crosses the alarm's upper or lower limit.
 * Price Change - Triggered when price changes more than X amount (in currency or percentage) in a specified time frame (e.g. 15 min).
 It uses a rolling time frame: price is fetched with a given update interval (e.g. 30 s) and compared with the price fetched one time frame ago (e.g. 15 min ago).

-Sound and vibration are configurable globally and individually for each alarm.
-Lists of exchanges, pairs and alarms are fully searchable, allowing a quick alarm setup and configuration.
-Alarms can be reordered.
-Disabled alarms keep updating while (and only while) the alarm list is visible, acting as tickers.
+Sound and vibration are configurable globally, and individually for each alarm.
+Lists of exchanges, pairs and alarms are fully searchable, allowing quick setup and configuration.
+The alarm list behaves as your ticker, where you can reorder your alarms and directly change their limits.
+Triggered alarms ring, displaying their status, until you turn them off.
+Just like an alarm clock.

-Market data is retrieved directly from the exchanges using Wi-Fi or Mobile Data (if allowed). [libdynticker](https://github.com/andrefbsantos/libdynticker) is used to interface with the exchanges.
-Therefore, Boilr supports all [exchanges available on libdynticker](https://github.com/andrefbsantos/libdynticker/#supported-exchanges), as all their pairs.
+Market data is retrieved directly from the exchanges via Wi-Fi or Mobile Data (if allowed). [libdynticker](https://github.com/andrefbsantos/libdynticker) is used to interface with the exchanges.
+Thus, Boilr supports all [exchanges available on libdynticker](https://github.com/andrefbsantos/libdynticker/#supported-exchanges), as all their pairs.

 To create alarms Boilr uses [libpricealarm](https://github.com/andrefbsantos/libpricealarm).

 Other libraries we use: [changeloglib](https://github.com/gabrielemariotti/changeloglib) and [UndoBar](https://github.com/soarcn/UndoBar).

-Check Boilr's website to see it in action: http://boilr.mobi The website source-code is available at [boilr-site](https://github.com/andrefbsantos/boilr-site).
+Check Boilr's website to see it in action: http://boilr.mobi Website source-code is available at [boilr-site](https://github.com/andrefbsantos/boilr-site).

 ## Getting help
 Bug reports, feature requests and general help questions should be submitted on [Boilr's GitHub issues](https://github.com/andrefbsantos/boilr/issues).
 Try being specific when choosing the right title and label for your issue.